openarun/camptix-nepali-payments/readme.txt

 == Description ==

-CampTix Nepali Payments adds Nepali payment gateways support to the CampTix plugin, allowing you to accept payments in Nepali Rupees (NPR).
+Nepali Payments for CampTix adds Nepali payment gateways support to the CampTix plugin, allowing you to accept payments in Nepali Rupees (NPR).

 = Supported Payment Gateways =
 * [Khalti](https://khalti.com/)